uozuAho/note_searcher/readme.md

     - otherwise same behaviour
 - fix later: 'links from this note' not updated on save
     - discovered during dev, existing behaviour
+- fix later: extension not activated when no directory is open: provide a help message
 ## code notes: from before my indexing changes
 ### on save
 - noteSearcher.notifyNoteSaved